Abbots Ripton rail accident: Signals

-The signals used on the Great Northern to work the block system were lower quadrant semaphores.
-A lever in the signal box was connected by a wire (under tension, and passing over intermediate pulleys) to a counterweighted arm on the signal.
-To set a signal to all clear, the signalman pulled the appropriate lever in his signal box; this moved the arm down (which was pivoted in a slot in the signal post), against the pull of the counterweight, "to a vertical position in the post".
-When the lever was moved to set the signal to danger, this did not positively drive the signal to “danger” but paid out slack in the wire and allowed the counterweight to take the arm to a horizontal position.
+On the Great Northern Railway, the signals used in conjunction with the block system were lower quadrant semaphores.
+They were connected to a lever in the signal box by a wire under tension, which passed over intermediate pulleys to a counterweighted arm on a signal post.

+To set a signal to "all clear", the signalman pulled the appropriate lever in his signal box, which caused the wire to pull the signal arm down and into a slot on the signal post, against the force of a counterweight.
+When the lever was moved to set the signal to "danger", it did not positively elevate the signal to the horizontal danger position, but caused the wire to become slack, allowing the counterweight to raise the arm to the horizontal position.

-Since by day the signal arms were clearly visible from the signal box from which they were worked, the system had no repeater in the signal box to confirm a signal was actually showing the aspect corresponding to the lever position.
+During the day, the signal arms were normally visible from the signal box from which they were worked, so the system had no repeater in the signal box to confirm that a signal was actually showing the aspect corresponding to the position of the lever.

-In emergency the signal could be set to ‘danger’ by cutting the wire; but a heavy weight lying on the wire would keep the signal at ‘all clear’ by effectively pulling on it: since the signals were normally set to ‘all clear’ any fault which stopped them being moved would almost certainly keep them at ‘all clear’ as well.
+In an emergency, the signal could be set to "danger" by cutting the wire, but a heavy weight lying on the wire might pull on it, incorrectly keeping the signal at "all clear".
+Since the signals were normally set at "all clear", anything which stopped the arm moving out of the slot in the signal post would lead to the signal incorrectly indicating "all clear".

-At night (or in poor visibility in daytime) an oil lamp displayed a white light when the signal was at 'all clear'; when the signal arm moved to the horizontal “danger” position it brought a red lens in front of the light, so that a red light was then displayed to oncoming trains.
-In poor visibility, GNR regulations called for detonators to be laid if possible on the track at the home signal when this was set to danger; at stations where platelayers were available, this should also be done at the distant signals.
+At night, or in poor visibility, an oil lamp displayed a white light when the signal was at "all clear" When the signal arm was raised to the horizontal “danger” position, a red lens was moved in front of the light, so that a red light was displayed to oncoming trains.
+Also in poor visibility, GNR regulations called for warning detonators to be laid, if possible, on the track at the home signal when it was set to danger.
+At stations where platelayers were available, detonators were also to be placed on the track at distant signals.